wvstrien/azure-docs/articles/active-directory/b2b/faq.md

 ### How can I customize my invitation emails?
 You can customize almost everything about the inviter process by using the [B2B invitation APIs](customize-invitation-api.md).

+### Can I avoid the need send guest invitation emails?
+Yes.
+The Azure AD B2B invitation experience is modified to avoid the need for explicit redemption before a guest is able to access a shared resource.
+Now on access it is checked whether redemption is already done, if not it needs to be done implicit as part of first access of the resource.
+See Enterprise Mobility and Security article [Exciting improvements to the B2B collaboration experience](https://cloudblogs.microsoft.com/enterprisemobility/2018/05/14/exciting-improvements-to-the-b2b-collaboration-experience/).
+Current the Azure Portal does not allow to skip sending the invitation emails, you must therefore use the [B2B invitation APIs](customize-invitation-api.md), New-AzureAMDSInvitation cmdlet.

 ### Can guest users reset their multi-factor authentication method?
 Yes.
 Guest users can reset their multi-factor authentication method the same way that regular users do.